shabados/gurmukhi-utils/README.md

 To get started, clone this repo and run `npm install` inside this directory.

 This repository follows the **Airbnb's Javascript Style Guide**, with a few minor modifications.
 Notably, spaces should be included inside parentheses and brackets (weird, right!).
+An ESLint file is provided, and your code will automatically be checked on-commit for style.
-It is recommended to install an ESLint plugin for your editor (VS Code's `ESLint` plugin works out of the box).
+It is recommended to install an ESLint plugin for your editor (VS Code's `ESLint` plugin works out of the box), so you can receive linter suggestions as you type.

 When writing commit messages, please follow the **[seven rules](https://chris.beams.io/posts/git-commit/#seven-rules)**.
 Markdown and HTML JSDoc documentation is generated automatically, on commit,